 - Make a master list of what you need: This will keep you focused and on track.
 Keep your list on a Google doc in your phone, so you always know what you need.
 Share the google doc with your spouse/partner.
 If either of you stumble across a brilliant back to school sale you will know what to get.
 Don’t forget to delete items when you buy them.

 - Shop the back to school shopping sales throughout the summer.
 I checked the flyers every week to see what was on sale.
 Hint: You only need to check the front and back covers of most flyers.
 Have you ever found that the inside pages don’t really have very good sales?
 I’ve heard it’s mostly paid advertising and not sales at all.

-- Shop generic: You usually pay far more when you shop for for shopping brand name and licenced products.
-Buy the no name stuff and save a bundle.
+- Shop generic: You usually pay far more when you shop for for shopping brand name and licensed products.
+Buy the no-name stuff and save a bundle.
 It is just as good

-- Special deals at art and office supply stores.
-For example when I was writing this post Michaels had a special sale – 8 Crayola markers for $6.49.
+- Special deals For example when I was writing this post Amazon has a special sale – 8 Crayola markers for under $5.
 It is not a huge sale, but today they also have a one-day coupon for 50% off any item.
 Now those markers cost $3.25 and it becomes a good buy.
 Tip: Download the coupons onto your phone.

 - A back to school shopping data-base.
 If you live in the States check the back to school data base at Penny Pinching Mom to find who has the best prices on specific items.

 - Reward Programs: Many big box stores stores have a rewards program.
 Our local grocery store has a points program.
 We can usually collect the equivalent of $60 in points each year.
 Try saving them each year to use for back to school shopping.
 Then make them stretch by taking advantage of the sales!